 We will not share your data with third parties for marketing purposes unless we have your express consent to do so.

-if we are under a duty to disclose or share your personal data in order to comply with any legal obligation or in order to enforce or apply other agreements;
+- If we are under a duty to disclose or share your personal data in order to comply with any legal obligation or in order to enforce or apply other agreements; or

-We may make minor changes to our Privacy notice in the future and will post these to this page on our website.
-If we make any significant changes we will take additional steps to inform you.
+We may make minor changes to our Customer Privacy Notice in the future and will post these to this page on our website.
+If we make any significant changes, we will take additional steps to inform you.

 Your rights relating to Personal Data

-As a data subject, you have certain rights which we aim to uphold as follows.
+You have certain rights in relation to your personal data which we aim to uphold as follows.
 Please note that rights are not absolute and are subject to certain qualification and exceptions.

-Right to be informed: You have the right to receive clear, transparent and understandable information about how we process your data.
-Our Privacy Notices including this one aim to meet this need.
+- Right to be informed: You have the right to receive clear, transparent and understandable information about how we process your personal data.
+Our Customer Privacy Notices, including this one, aim to meet this need.

-Right to rectification: You can ask us to correct any error you identify in data we hold about you.
+- Right to rectification: You can ask us to correct any error you identify in personal data we hold about you.

-Right to object: You can object to our processing where we are doing so under the legal basis of Legitimate Interest.
+- Right to object: You can object to our processing of your personal data where we are doing so under the legal basis of legitimate interest.

 Queries and Complaints

-If you have questions or concerns to our handling of your personal data, please contact our Data Protection Officer using the contact details provided at the top of this notice.
+If you have questions or concerns in relation to our handling of your personal data or this Customer Privacy Notice, please contact our Data Protection Team as follows:

-If you are within the EU you also have the right to raise a privacy concern with Data Protection Authority established within your country.
-Contact details for each EU data protection authority can be found here: http://ec.europa.eu/justice/article-29/structure/data-protection-authorities/index_en.htm
+If you are within the European Union (“EU”), you also have the right to raise a privacy concern with the data protection authority established in the relevant EU country.
+Contact details for each EU data protection authority can be found here.

-Our website may contain links to third-party sites.
-This privacy notice does not apply to those third-party sites.
+Our website/mobile app and the Public Authority Networks website may contain links to third-party sites.
+This Customer Privacy Notice does not apply to those third-party sites.
 If you follow a link to any of these websites, please note that these websites have their own privacy policies and that we do not accept any responsibility or liability for these sites or their policies.